strimzi/strimzi-ui/docs/Test.md

 ## Style of test

-We have two styles of test - `Behavioural` and `Functional`.
+We have two approaches of testing at the unit level - `Behavioural driven development` and standard `Test driven development`.

-`Behavioural` tests focus on exactly that - behaviour.
+`Behavioural driven development` tests focus on exactly that - behaviour.
 They do not target individual functons, but instead test an end to end behaviour (and all the functions which contribute to it), and validate that for a given set of actions or inputs, that the expected output/end goal is met.
 These behaviours should focus on the user of the component.
 Depending on the type of code being developed, the user may be another developer (using the component for example) or the end user of the UI.

-`Functional` tests conversely target individual functions in a more traditional unit test style - validating that for a given input, the expected output is returned.
+`Test driven development` tests conversely target individual functions in a more traditional unit test style - validating that for a given input, the expected output is returned.

+Both styles of test should live in the same directory as the components they are testing.

 Depending on the code being covered, the tools used to enable these test styles may be different, as detailed below.

-### Functional test style
+### Test Driven Development

-Code in the following directories are expected to be tested by `functional` test methods, using _Jest_ as a test runner, using standard Jest test assets, such as `describe`, `it` and `expect`:
+Code in the following directories are expected to be driven by standard test driven development.
+They use _Jest_ as a test runner, using standard Jest test assets, such as `describe`, `it` and `expect`:

 - `client/Hooks`
 - `client/Contexts`

-### Behavioural test style
+### Behavioural Driven Development

-Code in the following directories are expected to be tested by `behavioural` test methods, using _Jest_ as a test runner, using standard Jest test assets, such as `describe`, `it` and `expect`, and _RTL_ to mount and interact with React component code:
+Code in the following directories are expected to be driven by behavioural driven deveopment.
+They use _Jest_ as a test runner, using standard Jest test assets, such as `describe`, `it` and `expect`, and _RTL_ to mount and interact with React component code:

 - `client/Elements`
 - `client/Groups`